 He recently setup his own astronomy organisation, called Space4All - to encourage practical astronomy and engage members from all backgrounds.
 He believes if more people are able to engage and connect with the night-sky, the more we feel compelled to protect it.

 Josh’s work has been featured by: BBC1, BBC2, BBC4, ITV, English Heritage, and is a registered member of Wildlife.film.com.
 He has previous experience within the Film and Television Industry in both Science and Natural History Productions.
 Previous experience at major production houses and festivals include Films @59 and The Wildscreen Festival.

 He previously worked as a Production Runner on BBC’s The Sky at Night at Television Centre in London.
 He worked on series 798 for X4 episodes with x4 Production Runner broadcast credits.

 In February (2020), Josh collaborated with Wildlife Conservationist, Mya-Rose Craig (Birdgirl) to produce a short promotional film to highlight her work in wildlife conservation.
 The film as later showcased at her Honorary Doctorate Celebrations in Bristol.
 The film can be watched here.

-Josh's interests have allowed him to negotiate and access to UNESCO World Heritage Sites, including English Heritage, Stonehenge.
+Josh's interests have allowed him to collaborate and photograph protected UNESCO World Heritage Sites, including English Heritage, Stonehenge.